bahrus/xtal-sip/README.md

     </template>
 ```

+I'm sure more sophisticated approaches could be found, but this is the most direct one I can think of.

 ### Pathological Vertiginousness

 Suppose you need to reference a path that look like this over and over again: